“When I was a young boy, I played futsal in the street and in a club. It was great fun and helped me to become the player I am today.”

 One of the most important aspects of writing is vocabulary.
 The quality of a piece of writing can never exceed the quality of the words it contains, so each input phase contained explicit vocabulary instruction, and children’s exploration and writing were scaffolded with word banks – [fig.6], [fig.7] and [fig.8] – containing adventurous word choices, focusing on setting and weather for the introductory writing, and the witches and familiars for the following two sections.

 Set the bar high for vocabulary.
-The words contained within these banks are extremely adventurous, but read some of the writing at the end of this post and you’ll see just how vocabulary-rich the writing is.
+The words contained within these banks are adventurous, but read some of the writing at the end of this post and you’ll see just how vocabulary-rich the writing is (tendrilous and cadaverous make appearances).
 It not only meets the expectation laid out in these word banks, but clears it by quite some margin.

-And the application of vocabulary was a focus of every single lesson, constantly revisiting and revising children’s understanding of these words and building upon it with ever more adventurous word choices.
+The application of vocabulary was a focus of every lesson, constantly revisiting and revising children’s understanding of these words and building upon it with ever more adventurous word choices.
 We explored vocabulary through images, discussed it and applied it immediately into writing.
 An example of this is in (the poorly scanned) [fig.9]

-Here you can see the children applying the witch and familiar vocabulary into noun phrases, deciding upon using expansion before or after the noun (or perhaps both).
-The example shown relies too heavily on as… as.. similes, and was typical of the class, so this was addressed before we applied into sentences.
+Here you can see one child applying the vocabulary of the witches and familiars into expanded noun phrases, deciding upon using expansion before or after the noun, or perhaps both.
+The example shown relies too heavily on as… as.. similes, which was typical of the class, so this was addressed before we applied into sentences.
 Having said that, the heartless cat as cold as winter is a wonderful piece of description.
+And spidery shadows is wonderful.

 So, make vocabulary development a focus of every English lesson.
 Apply into writing immediately and often.